 Overpronating runners need stability when they run and this shoe does exactly that.
 The best part about the stability of the Nike Lunar Eclipse 5 is the overall subtlety of the stability.
 When your heel hits the pavement, instantly the segmented crash pads on the outsole go to work absorbing the impact of how your foot landed.
 Next, the inward roll is guided by a rear heel clip that keeps your foot stable and inline during overpronating motion, all while the wedge in the Lunarlon midsole is correcting your roll without you even having to think twice about any of the technology working for you.

-The drop for the Lunar Eclipse 5 sits at 11 millimeters, which is not too high like previous models of this shoe which had a irritatingly incessant high downhill incline effect while running.
+The drop for the Lunar Eclipse 5 sits at 11 millimeters, which is not too high as previous models of this shoe which had an irritatingly incessant high downhill incline effect while running.

 Extremely Durable Blue Ribbon Sports 1000 Carbonized Rubber

 Flexible Ringed Traction Pad on the Outsole